ssbin0914/Causal-Mode-Multiplexer/README.md

 where `ResNet50_lr0.007_Uncer_KL` is the name of the folder containing the weights you want to test.
 Set `--checksession`, `--checkepoch`, and `--checkpoint` according to the name of your weight file, e.g., `fpn_2_2_1381.pth`.

-After running the code, you may encounter the error `IOError: [Errno 2] No such file or directory: '~/data/KAIST_PED/Annotations/FLIR_09593.xml`.
+After running the code, you may encounter an error such as `IOError: [Errno 2] No such file or directory: '~/data/KAIST_PED/Annotations/FLIR_09593.xml`.
 Even if this error occurs, it still indicates that the detection was performed correctly.
 We calculate the AP score not with `test_net.py` but using MATLAB, so proceed to the next step.

 The detection results are stored in `Detection_Result/` directory.
 These results are used for evaluation purposes.
 Visualization results are also stored as RGB images in the `images` folder and as infrared (IR) images in the `images_ir` folder.